Aayush-Bhargav/My-Notebook/README.md

 ### Mobile View 1
 ![mobile view 1](screenshots/mobileView1.png)

+## Install
+- Download all the files.
+- Run 'cd my-notebook' and then 'npm install' and then 'npm run start' to start the frontend.
+- Run 'cd my-notebook/backend' and then 'npm install' and then 'nodemon index.js' to get the server up and running.
+- Make sure mongo DB is also installed in your computer.

 ## Features

 - **User Authentication**: Secure login system requiring users to provide a valid email and password.
 Authentication ensures that only authorized users can access and manage their notes.